Creating basic shapes

 See Video: How to Resize Shapes Proportionally and Use Offset

 Connectors are paths used to connect 2 shapes together.
-These paths glue themselves to specified shapes and will redraw themselves whenever the shapes or connector is moved.
+These paths glue themselves to specified shapes and will redraw themselves whenever the shapes or connector itself is moved.
 Vecta has 2 types of connectors;

 - Move the connector or drag the begin/end points over a shape to attach the connector to the shape.